 - 1. IDA program staff interview to explain Internal Control Procedures, Quality Assurance (QA) review process, Administrative functions, outreach process and possible training and technical assistance opportunities. - 2.
 A participant file review that analyzes the components of the application for eligibility of the applicant, financial summary, tracked training activities, deposits/match, withdrawals, communication and executed close out forms. - 3.
 Review of the content being provided to participants for financial education and asset specific training. - 4.
-A fiscal review which examines the agency's timeliness of submitting administrative and grantee claims for reimbursement of costs incurred.
-The claims are further examined to determine the accuracy of expenditures reimbursed to including, but not limited to administrative, payroll, common cost, travel, supplies, asset purchases, and budget limits.
+A fiscal review which examines the agency's use and tracking of funds donated for the use of IDAs, including an assurance that no more than 20% was used for administrative purposes.
 Additionally, the most recent "Single Audit" is reviewed for compliance issues and the status of any corrective actions resulting from those findings.

-1005 Monitoring Report
+1105 Monitoring Report